cdapio/coopr/coopr-docs/docs/source/rest/metrics.rst

 Get Node Usage Metrics
 ======================

-To get node usage metrics, HTTP GET request to URI:
+To retrieve node usage metrics, issue an HTTP GET request to the URI:
 ::

  /metrics/nodes/usage

 Only admins are allowed to get node usage metrics.
 Tenant admins will see metrics for their own nodes, whereas the superadmin will get metrics for all tenant nodes.